Patricia Murphy Robinson

-Patricia Murphy Robinson, also known as Pat Robinson, was a left Black feminist who worked primarily in Mount Vernon, New York.
+Patricia Murphy Robinson, also known as Pat Robinson, was a leftist Black feminist who worked primarily in Mount Vernon, New York.
 She was the creator of the Mount Vernon Women’s group, a feminist group consisting of Black women that were active between the 1960s and 70s.

 Biography

 Robinson completed her undergraduate studies at Simmons College in Boston, Massachusetts, and went on to her graduate studies at the Boston University School of Social Work.
 By the 1960s, Robinson was married and was a mother of three children.
 She worked as both a private psychotherapist and social worker, simultaneously volunteering at Planned Parenthood in Mount Vernon, New York.

 Mount Vernon Women's Group

-The Mount Vernon women’s Group, also referred to as “New Rochelle women’s group”, the “Pat Robinson Group”, or “the Damned”, was started by Robinson in 1960 as a result of her work with Planned Parenthood.
+The Mount Vernon Women’s Group, also referred to as “New Rochelle women’s group,” the “Pat Robinson Group,” or “the Damned,” was started by Robinson in 1960 as a result of her work with Planned Parenthood.
 The group was made up of a diverse group of Black women that included different ages, professions, and economic status.
 These were women that Robinson met during her volunteer work with Planned Parenthood, all of whom were interested in social issues that affected their community.
 Conversations covered a wide array of topics such as welfare, housing, sexism, and birth control.

 The Mount Vernon Women’s group were outspoken in their support for birth control, understanding contraception as a method for women to regain control over their bodies.
 This belief was very contrary to the position against birth control that was held by many Black nationalists at the time.
 In response to growing anti-contraceptive rhetoric being spread by the Black Unity Party, The Mount Vernon Women’s group responded with criticism towards Black men for their failure in child rearing, asserting “Poor Black sisters decide for themselves whether to have a baby or not have a baby.”

 The women’s group would continue to publish feminist articles with the help of Robinson.
 These writings acknowledged and spoke on the unique oppression that Black women face, and criticized the patriarchy and capitalism as systems that work against Black women.

 Another branch of the women’s group was created in New Rochelle with the help of the Mount Vernon group, consisting of young women.
-The young women of this group established an organization called “Black Radicals Onward”.
+The young women of this group established an organization called “Black Radicals Onward.”